einsstark/Einsstark-Jokes-Extension/README.md

 # Einsstark-Jokes-Extension
-A simple chrome extension for random jokes :)
+A simple Chrome extension for random jokes :)